scalecube/slate/source/index.html.md

 ### Development
 Each feature/service can be developed in isolation from other features/services. services will be able to integrate together base on the interface of each service.

+**private methods/property**

+side effect of using Scalecube allow you to design a system in which the developer of the service can determine which methods/property are public. only methods/property that are in the service definition can be access from out-side the service.

 ## Scalability